gulbarinmacin/Database-Management/README.md

 - **Performance Optimization**: Writing efficient queries and using indexing

 Each assignment includes explanations to guide you through the concepts.
-Hope you find it useful! 🚀